SKIPPING ROCKS SW 9551: LRV, Undertones and a Little More

 Skipping Rocks is quite similar to Benjamin Moore Gray Owl in its flexibility

-What’s the best way to sample this colour on my walls?
+What’s the best way to sample this color on my walls?

 Learn all about Samplize HERE

-If I’m painting my walls Skipping Rocks, what colour should I paint my trim?
+If I’m painting my walls Skipping Rocks, what color should I paint my trim?